Fishponds get hosepipe ban exemption

 Documentary examines wild caught fishery in Brazil

-A new film examining the artisanal fishing trade for the home aquarium industry in Brazil has been released on Vimeo.
-Wild Caught: The Aquarium Fish Trade of the Amazon is the first full length documentary to investigate the trade of tropical fish, the benefits it...
+A documentary film examining the artisanal fishing trade for the home aquarium industry in Brazil is now available to watch for free on YouTube.
+Wild Caught: The Aquarium Fish Trade of the Amazon is the first full length documentary to investigate the trade of...

 UPDATED: US fish tariff to disappear in the New Year